BryanWilhite/Blog/presentation-drafts/2022-03-28-flippant-remarks-about-f.md

 ## two words: _discriminated unions_

-A long-time C# developer would see nothing like _discriminated unions_ (DUs) of F# unless one delves [into Typescript](https://medium.com/@ahsan.ayaz/understanding-discriminated-unions-in-typescript-1ccc0e053cf5).
+A long-time C-like-language developer in the Microsoft meta-verse would see nothing like the _discriminated unions_ (DUs) of F# unless one delves [into Typescript](https://medium.com/@ahsan.ayaz/understanding-discriminated-unions-in-typescript-1ccc0e053cf5).
 My notes on F# DUs should drag the typical C# developer through the “muck” or through progressive transformation:

 - “[Modeling relationships in F#](https://github.com/BryanWilhite/jupyter-central/blob/master/get-programming-with-f-sharp/21-modeling-relationships-in-f-sharp.ipynb)”
 - “[Business rules as code](https://github.com/BryanWilhite/jupyter-central/blob/master/get-programming-with-f-sharp/23-business-rules-as-code.ipynb)”